 The Water for growing a greenhouse garden

 Water supply is another major factor for a successful greenhouse garden.
 Since we already have a water tank for temperature regulation, it also serves the purpose of watering plants.
-This combination along with the cooling and heating system works great because the water in the tank is always warm.
+This combination and the cooling and heating system work great because the water in the tank is always warm.

 You can’t irrigate a warm greenhouse filled with heat-loving plants with well or tap water.
 It’s too cold.
 The plants will have a shock every time watered.